Context-aware Reranking with Utility Maximization for Recommendation: Model Framework

 \subsection{Reranker}

 After obtaining the evaluator, one straightforward evaluation-after-reranking method might be to generate all the possible ranking lists and use the evaluator to estimate their utility.
-Unfortunately, given that different permutations bring different contexts and further lead to different utility, it is requisite to get all the possible permutations of $n!$ if there are $n$ items in the initial list.
+Unfortunately, given that different permutations bring different contexts and further lead to different utilities, it is requisite to get all the possible permutations of $n!$ if there are $n$ items in the initial list.
 Thus, this straightforward solution will have the computational complexity of $O(n!)$ at the inference stage.
-Nevertheless, an evaluation-before-reranking method only needs to evaluate the final list with the computational complexity of $O(n)$.
-Thus, instead of generating all the permutations, we adopt a view of swap and use Lambdaloss~\cite{lambdaloss} framework to \textit{adjust some improper matching towards the optimal ranking}, as shown in Figure \ref{fig:framework}.
+To avoid such high computational cost of generating all the permutations, we adopt a view of swap and use the Lambdaloss~\cite{lambdaloss} framework to \textit{adjust some improper matching towards the optimal ranking}, as shown in Figure \ref{fig:framework}.

 A scoring function $\Phi(\cdot)$ parameterized by $\bm{\Theta}$ is employed to approximate the optimal matching, and then the complexity can be reduced to $O(n)$ at the inference stage.
 The scoring function takes the item feature $\mathbf{x}_{i}$, the obtained item graph embedding $\mathbf{h}^T_{i}$, and initial position embedding $\mathbf{p}_{k_i}$ as input, and outputs a score $s_{i}$: